devzahirul/swift_hilt/README.md

   - `@Binds(ProtocolType.self, lifetime:, qualifier:)` on a concrete type (requires `@Injectable`) to bind a protocol to an impl; generates `__register(into:)`.
   - `@Component(modules: [Type.self, ...])` generates `static func build() -> Container` that calls `Type.__register(into:)` for each listed type (modules or bind types).
 - Limitations (by design for MVP):
-  - `@Provides` supports zero‑parameter static functions only; parameters will be supported later.
+  - `@Provides` supports zero or parameterized static functions; parameters are auto‑resolved by type (no param‑level qualifiers yet).
   - Qualifiers and lifetimes are supported in macros; multibindings via macros not yet.
   - `@EntryPoint`, `@Assisted*` not implemented yet.
 - Usage (see `Examples/DAGSample/MicroMacrosExample.swift`)